Doctoral Internship in Health Services Psychology

 Group Supervision of Supervision

-Summer intensive, two hours per week, fall and spring semester
+Summer intensives, 2 hours per week, fall and spring semester

 Group Therapy Seminar/Supervision

-Summer intensives, one-and-a-half hours per week, fall and spring semester
+Summer intensives, 1.5 hours per week, fall and spring semester

 Outreach and Consultation Seminar